GallifreyanCode/random-workspace/eclipse-e3-backup-plugin/README.md

  * Google Drive

-Although this is primarily an attempt to learn more about Eclipse plug-in development, I sometimes manually backup some project or classfiles on Dropbox to use on another computer.
+Although this is primarily an attempt to learn more about Eclipse plug-in development, I sometimes manually backup some project or class files on Dropbox to use on another computer.
 I hardly ever use the export wizard.

 ###Requirements